cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

         # need to be kept secret from any party.
 However, when used
         # with an IDPF, we require the binder to be a random nonce.
         #
-        # Implementation note: This step can be cached across XOF
+        # Implementation note: this step can be cached across XOF
         # evaluations with many different seeds.
         dst_length = to_le_bytes(len(dst), 1)
         self.fixed_key = TurboSHAKE128(